-Students have the opportunity to appreciate and enjoy art, explore Western styles, and relate specific works of art to each other and the ideas that animated the life of their times.
+Students learn to appreciate and enjoy art, explore Western styles, and relate specific works of art to each other and the ideas that animated the life of their times.
 This course provides an historical survey of the visual arts in the Western world from the Egyptian through the Romanesque periods.
-FALL 2009, 2010
+FALL 2010, 2011